bsreeram08/ses_game/memory-bank/activeContext.md

 ## Learnings & Insights (Initial)

-- The project has pivoted to a custom ruleset, significantly differentiating it from standard CAH.
+- The project has pivoted to a custom ruleset, significantly differentiating it.
 This requires careful re-planning of core features.
 - Flexibility in planning is key; the Memory Bank structure allows us to adapt to major requirement changes.